timjogorman/RicherEventDescription/guidelines.md

 of the lymph node, as neither occurred.
 In addition, the nausea and lymph node aren't present.
 So, both EVENTs in both examples are negated.

-We should also highlight that NEG means ``did not happen'' or ``not true'', rather than ``negative'' in the medical testing sense (usually meaning ``shows no signs of cancer'').
+We should also highlight that NEG means "did not happen" or "not true", rather than "negative" in the medical testing sense (usually meaning "shows no signs of cancer").
 So, for something like:

 - Her *colonoscopy* was negative.

-The colonoscopy is still polarity POS (as it did, in fact, happen), and ``negative'' is simply telling us that no cancer was found.
+The colonoscopy is still polarity POS (as it did, in fact, happen), and "negative" is simply telling us that no cancer was found.
 An actual polarity NEG colonoscopy would be something like:

 - We were unable to perform a *colonoscopy* due to bad prep.